twisted/imaginary/imaginary-todo.md

 Better would be to do the visibility query in the action, then do the UI-centric assembly and ordering of strings on the results of doing that.

+Notes:

+- clothing actions can't find clothing that you're wearing, because the clothing system currently conceals everything; _DisregardYourWearingIt needs to change (possibly die?)
+- most actions need to not use CanSee; they need to use a smarter retriever.
+  For example: you have a concealed gun; you know what it is, you can reach for it.
+But you can't see it.  *Other* people probably can't reach for it (unless they pass a Perception check of course)
+- we need to implement the logic that actually orders and presents stuff in DescriptionWithContents.
+- DescriptionWithContents is actually DescriptionWithContext
+- reinstate location support (add exits logic back)
+    - this should be accomplished by making exits visible things that get included in the query result as items in their own right (maybe they already are in the graph somewhere, just need to make sure)